patrickdoc/port67/Section1/2-filesystem.md

                  song.mp3    picture.png

 Our tree is now a little lopsided, but that is fine.
 We just moved all of those files by changing one little line.
 This is a major win for us.
-Also relative paths...

-## Files Can't Have Children
+Notice that all of the paths under `Downloads` stayes the same.
+If we are in Downloads, we can still find `picture.png` with `./picture.png`.

 In the tree jargon, files are leaves.
 In the same way that real leaves can't have branches coming out of them, files can't have directories or other files